 She said: “I’ve got a thousand Marks and Spencer black G-strings that I just live in.”

 Mrs Doherty, aged 41, an artist for 20 years, said: “I had open heart surgery last August.
 I found out I had a 3cm hole in my heart.
 It was horrendous.
-I’ve got three girls and it was a really scary time.”
+I’ve got three girls and it was a really

 When Muamba collapsed on the pitch during the FA Cup quarter-final at Tottenham, Mrs Doherty said it made her thankful her condition had been diagnosed.